 The primary hypotheses were that both groups would show reductions in negative mood states with increased feelings of positive mood states, but that the addition of neurofeedback would increase these effects.

-Second, researchers hypothesized that there would be a larger change in cortical activity for the AR+NF group, compared to the AR−NF group.
+Second, researchers hypothesized that there would be a larger change in cortical activity for the AR plus neurofeedback group, compared to the AR without neurofeedback group.
 Specifically, researchers expected to see significant shifts in gamma activity, given that the neurofeedback protocol was designed to promote frontal asymmetric activity patterns previously linked with positive mental health states and based on previous research observing changes in gamma-related activity resulting from lovingkindness-compassion (LK-C) meditation practiced by expert meditators

 Subjects were fitted with a 19-channel EEG electrocap to measure their brain wave activity and first completed a 5 minute, eyes-closed EEG baseline.
 Participants in the augmented reality plus neurofeedback (AR+NF) group were then fitted with the Muse headband and used an iPhone to view the Healium augmented reality app.